-Global Health Technologies Coalition Outside Witness Testimony for the Record Subcommittee on Labor, Health and Human Services, Education and Related Agencies Addressing NIH, CDC, and BARDA
+Global Health Technologies Coalition (GHTC) Outside Witness Testimony for the Record Subcommittee on Labor, Health and Human Services, Education and Related Agencies Testimony Submission by Jamie Bay Nishi, Executive Director, GHTC

-On behalf of the Global Health Technologies Coalition (GHTC), a group of 37 nonprofit organizations, academic institutions, and aligned businesses advancing policies to accelerate the creation of new drugs, vaccines, diagnostics, and other tools that bring healthy lives within reach for all people, I am providing testimony on fiscal year 2022 (FY22) appropriations for the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Biological Advanced Research and Development Authority (BARDA).
+On behalf of the Global Health Technologies Coalition (GHTC), a group of 40 nonprofit organizations, academic institutions, and aligned businesses advancing policies to accelerate the creation of new drugs, vaccines, diagnostics, and other tools that bring healthy lives within reach for all people, I am providing testimony on fiscal year 2023 (FY23) appropriations for the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Biomedical Advanced Research and Development Authority (BARDA).
 These recommendations reflect the needs expressed by our members working across the globe to develop new and improved technologies for the world's most pressing health issues.
 We appreciate the Committee's support for global health, particularly for continued research and development (R&D) to advance new drugs, vaccines, diagnostics, and other tools for longstanding and emerging health challenges, including COVID-19.
-To accelerate progress toward lifesaving tools for a range of health threats, we respectfully request increased funding for NIH, including an additional \$10 million for the Fogarty International Center (FIC); funding to match CDC's increased responsibilities in global health and global health security-in line with the overall increase for CDC proposed in the President's Discretionary Budget Request, which should be reflected in increases for the Center for Global Health (CGH) and National Center for Emerging Zoonotic and Infectious Diseases (NCEZID)-and the creation of a new, dedicated funding line to support BARDA's critical work in emerging infectious diseases (EIDs), which accelerated to unprecedented levels over the past year and should be sustainably funded beyond the COVID-19 pandemic.
+To accelerate progress toward lifesaving tools for a range of health threats, we respectfully request increased funding for NIH, including an additional \$10 million for the Fogarty International Center (FIC); funding to match CDC's increased responsibilities in global health and global health security, to be reflected in increases for the Center for Global Health (CGH) and National Center for Emerging and Zoonotic Infectious Diseases (NCEZID); and the creation of a new, dedicated funding line to support BARDA's critical work in emerging infectious diseases (EIDs), which accelerated to unprecedented levels over the past two years and should be sustainably funded beyond the emergency phase of the COVID-19 response.
 GHTC members strongly believe that sustainable investment in R&D for a broad range of neglected diseases and health conditions is critical to tackling both long-standing and emerging global health challenges that impact people around the world and in the United States.

 Coordination is also key: we urge the Committee to request that leaders of Department of Health and Human Services agencies work with counterparts at the State Department and the US Agency for International Development to develop a cross-government global health R&D strategy to ensure that US investments are efficient, coordinated, and streamlined.